-DFF funding to private enterprises must be allocated in accordance with EU regulations for state support (for further information please see the State Support Handbook (only available in Danish)).
+DFF funding to private enterprises must be allocated in accordance with EU regulations for state support (for further information please the State Support Handbook (only available in Danish)).
 As a general rule, DFF awards grants to private enterprises as so-called de minimis aid, cf. European Commission regulation (EU) No. 1407/2013 of 18 December 2013 on the application of articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid as published in the Official Journal of the European Union on 24 December 2013.
 The recipient enterprise may receive a maximum of EUR 200,000 in de minimis aid in a 3-year period.
-If the applicant is an enterprise, a declaration of de minimis aid must be completed, signed and attached as an appendix to the application.
+If the applicant is an enterprise or part of the funding is to be passed on by the applicant to a participant in the form of an enterprise, a declaration of de minimis aid must be completed, signed and attached as an appendix to the application.